cecilmilleriouxGit/ProtoSerre/README.md

 # DHT22 Spring-boot Raspberry

-Spring Boot software to run on a Raspberry Pi 3A+ to run DHT22.py (chip) and 4B+ te run maven server to read from a DHT-22 temperature and humidity sensor
+Spring Boot software to run on a Raspberry Pi 3A+ to use DHT22 (chip) and 4B+ to run maven server to read from this temperature and humidity sensor

 This repository is an Open Source project.